Rule 10.811. Reimbursement of costs associated with homicide trials

 (3)Demonstrate an actual need for reimbursement.

-A request for reimbursement must be submitted by the court's presiding judge or executive officer to the Administrative Office of the Courts.
+A request for reimbursement must be submitted by the court's presiding judge or executive officer to Judicial Council staff.
 All requests for reimbursement must comply with guidelines approved by the Judicial Council and include a completed Request for Reimbursement of Extraordinary Homicide Trial Costs form.